Margaret Warner: Career

 During the 1980s and 1990s, Warner worker as a reporter for Newsweek magazine.

+In 1993, Warner joined PBS Newshour as a Washington based Senior Correspondent.
 Since 2006, Warner has compiled on-the-ground reports for the PBS NewsHour.
 Much of her reporting is low-budget and covers civil liberties and politics in South Asia, China and Russia.
 Between 2009 and 2013, she was one of the program's rotating group of co-anchors.

 She is a member of the Council on Foreign Relations, a trustee of the Virginia Foundation for Independent Colleges, and she serves on the President's Council on International Activities at Yale University.